 Poor quality eggs and embryos:

 Embryo Quality can be another contributing factor to IVF failure.
 The quality of the eggs is crucial for the successful of IVF.
 Some embryos have genetic or chromosomal abnormalities that fail to work for IVF.
 Still, other embryos don’t have sufficient cells to survive and are less likely to fertilize.
 These things eventually lead to IVF failure.

 Age is an important factor when it comes to IVF.
 Your chances of achieving pregnancy with IVF is greater the younger that you are.
 After 35, the quantity and quality of eggs begins to decline drastically.
 The decrease in egg number, combined with poor egg quality, often interprets into a lower chance of creating a normal embryo with IVF.

 What To Do When IVF Cycles Fail?

 Just because you experience a failed IVF attempt doesn’t meant that you should give up trying to get pregnant.
 That is not the case at all.
 The important question is how we can improve upon failed cycles.
 At IFC, we learn from every unsuccessful cycle.
 We candidly discuss and explore options before a patient attempts again.
 The most important thing is to stay positive and don’t give up.
 This is the only way to get better.
-As a leading fertility centre, we have set the boundaries for fertility treatment during the past two decades.
+As a leading fertility centre in Delhi, we have set the boundaries for fertility treatment during the past two decades.
 IFC has treatment options that other centers cannot offer.
-Currently, we are offering a free failed IVF consultation.